 An Amazing tale of a Temple in Andhra Pradesh

-Among them was the Sri Varasiddhi Vinayaka Temple in Kanipakam Village near Chittoor in Andhra Pradesh.
+Among them would be the Sri Varasiddhi Vinayaka Temple in Kanipakam Village near Chittoor in Andhra Pradesh.

 Beyond Time and Riches